susam/fxyt/README.md

 consecutive iterations of the evaluator for time-dependent code.
 The default frame interval is 100 ms.  The frame interval may be changed with the command `F`.
-This command pops an integer value from the top of the data stack and sets the frame interval to that many number of milliseconds.
+This command pops an integer value from the top of the data stack.
+It is an error if the popped value is negative.
+If the popped value is nonnegative, it is considered to be a candidate frame interval expressed in milliseconds.
+The frame interval thus obtained during the evaluation of the cell (0, 0) is set as the frame interval between the current iteration and next iteration of evaluation.

 For example, the following code sets the frame interval to 500 ms and executes a time-dependent code: